Kyler Murray Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Matchup vs. Cleveland

-- In one matchup against the Browns, Murray threw for 219 passing yards, 35.5 yards fewer than his over/under in Sunday's game.
+- Murray's 219 passing yards in one matchup against the Browns are 35.5 less than yards than his over/under in Sunday's game.

-- Murray threw a touchdown pass in that outing against the Browns.
+- Murray threw a touchdown pass in that matchup against the Browns.

-- The 246.6 yards per game the Browns are conceding through the air makes them the NFL's 11th-ranked pass defense.
+- This week Murray will face the NFL's 11th-ranked pass defense (246.6 yards allowed per game).

 - The Browns have surrendered 10 touchdowns through the air (2.0 per game).
 They are 21st in the NFL in that category.